oracle/tribuo/docs/Architecture.md

 A ML model is the result of applying some training algorithm to a dataset.
-Most commonly, such algorithms produce output in the form of a large number of floating point values; however, this output may take one of many different forms, such as a tree-structured if/else statement for example.
+Most commonly, such algorithms produce output in the form of a large number of floating point values; however, this output may take one of many different forms, such as a tree-structured if/else statement.
 In Tribuo, a model includes not only this output, but also the necessary feature and output statistics to map from the named feature space into Tribuo's ids, and from Tribuo's output ids into the named output space.

-A Tribuo `Model` can also be thought of as a learned mapping from a *sparse* feature space of doubles to a *dense* output space (e.g. of class label probabilities, or regressed outputs etc).
+A Tribuo `Model` can also be thought of as a learned mapping from a *sparse* feature space of doubles to a *dense* output space (e.g., of class label probabilities, or regressed outputs etc).
 Every dimension of the input and output are named.
 This naming system makes it possible to check that the input and model agree on the feature space they are using.